 season when both offense and pitching were on during the same game.
 As of late,

 we have been getting outstanding pitching performances and our hitters have

 been locked in at the plate.

-Q-Was there a particular, moment, game or series during the year where you thought, "hey, we're really playing at a
+Q-Was there a particular, moment, game or series during the year where you thought, "hey, we're really playing at a higher level?"

-your team clinched its third consecutive CCAA regular season championship.
+Q-Over the weekend, your team clinched its third consecutive CCAA regular season championship.
 In your mind, what does that say about the UCSD program?

 it speaks volumes about this program.
 It's hard to have continued success in